matheusrocha-mus/candice-online-restaurant/README.md

-This is a very simplified explanation of the operating of this project, so if you fell that there's anything that I should have explained more clearly or more in detail, please feel free to let me know!
+This is a very simplified explanation of the operating of this project, so if you feel that there's anything that I should have explained more clearly or more in detail, please feel free to let me know!